k-kinzal/dgeni-markdown-example/docs/ng/type/$rootScope.Scope.md

 ### $applyAsync
-Schedule the invokation of $apply to occur at a later time.
+Schedule the invocation of $apply to occur at a later time.
 The actual time difference varies across browsers, but is typically around ~10 milliseconds.

 This can be used to queue up multiple expressions which need to be evaluated in the same